Want to follow along with this writing? Sign up Today, it's free and easy

 Haha, I love this so much!!
 Darcy is perfect.

-over 1 year ago Amy May said:
+almost 2 years ago Amy May said:

 Wow, I liked the ending.
 It seems sort of philosophical, in a way, about Mr. Darcy only being a page, yet being part of a story that is still prevalent after so many years.
 There are a few parts where the logic isn't so tightly woven, such as when the narrator says she just finished reading the book an hour ago, but she also just woke up.
 Otherwise, you kept the tone light and whimsical, and that was good.
 Overall great story.
 Keep it up!

-over 1 year ago Lucy Marie said:
+almost 2 years ago Lucy Marie said:

 Haha this is cute!
 The part about the underwear made me laugh!
 Bless the 1800s gentlemen.
 This was a lovely little piece to read and I WANT MORE.
 Loved it.

-over 1 year ago Cate Eliot said:
+almost 2 years ago Cate Eliot said:

 I like this a lot.
 This was actually my first thought--DARCY!--when I first read the contest.
 I like that you are able to include details that accurately reflect the imagery in the book.
 Most importantly, you've picked the best character to bring up from the inky pages.
 Other than a few grammatical error that could be fixed with a quick read through, I didn't find many errors.
 Be sure to break up your paragraphs and vary your syntax for maximum readability.
 Best of luck in the contest!

-over 1 year ago Alena Parker said:
+almost 2 years ago Alena Parker said: